dhruvanshiShah/virtual_mouse/README.md

 # virtual_mouse
-index finger helps to move the cursor and use two fingers to select the point
+Index finger helps to move the cursor and use two fingers to select the point

 #### Installation
 ````bash